 - 1. The Head of Careers is responsible for the overseeing of the organisation of paperwork related to work experience placements. - 2.
 The Head of Careers will ensure that: - Staff have early conversations with students about where they wish to carry out a placement and ideally before the Placement Provider carries out a risk assessment; - Risk assessments (i.e. Placement Provider forms) have been received for all placements; - Students and parents are provided with all relevant information regarding work experience placements that the school has received from the Placement Provider, including sight of school and Placement Provider risk assessments; - Placement Providers have full, relevant information regarding students undertaking a placement with them, including details of additional educational or special needs.
-However, parents/guardians must check that they are satisfied with the information provided by their child and should supplement or amend it (if required) so that the Placement Provider has sufficient time to put in place any additional support prior to the placement starting; and - Placement Providers are contacted via telephone during work experience week, if possible, to check all is going well from the Placement Provider and student's perspective.
+However, parents/guardians must check that they are satisfied with the information provided by their child and should supplement or amend it (if required) so that the Placement Provider has sufficient time to put in place any additional support prior to the placement starting; and from the Placement Provider and student's perspective.